 Outbreaks of influenza can be stopped by requiring that most child care workers and children who are over 6 months of age get flu vaccine.
 The CDC reported low influenza vaccination rates among child care workers in a national sample.
 The most common reasons for not getting the vaccine were mistaken ideas.
 The respondents didn't understand that they needed to get the vaccine, that the vaccine does prevent or reduce the severity of the flu, and that the vaccine is safe.
 Those who got the vaccine had the facts and felt some external pressure to receive the vaccine.
 Strong promotion of flu vaccine is associated with significantly decreased rates of emergency department visits for flu-like symptoms.

-The flu virus is common and unpredictable.
+The influenza (flu) virus is common and unpredictable.
 It can cause serious complications – even in healthy children.
-The Centers for Disease Control and Prevention (CDC) reports 180 influenza-related pediatric deaths for 2017-2018.
+The Centers for Disease Control and Prevention (CDC) reports 136 influenza-related pediatric deaths for 2018-2019.
+The 2018–2019 influenza season was the longest-lasting season reported in the United States in the past ten years.
 Certain people are more at risk for serious flu-related complications.
-These include children younger than 5 years, especially those younger than 2 years.
-Children of any age with certain long-term health problems have higher risk of serious illness from influenza.
-These health problems include asthma or other lung disorders, heart disease, or a neurologic or neurodevelopmental disorder.
+These include:

 Children are more at risk than adults to the effects of lead because their brains are still growing.
 Lead exposure can cause problems with the brain.
 This may lead to learning difficulties and behavior problems.
 There is no safe level of lead exposure for children.
 Sources of lead can include old paint, contaminated dust and soil, and water in lead pipes.
 The most important step is to prevent lead exposure before it occurs.

 Children are especially at risk of lead exposure if they: